stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * No CSS but Tachyons only.
 * No jQuery loaded.
-* A fully customizable navigation menu.
+* A customizable navigation menu.
 * A three widgets footer.
 * Some options (to be extended) via the theme customizer.
-* The meta Description tag is added automatically to pages via the 'description' custom field.
+* Page title is customizable and the meta Description tag is added automatically to pages via the 'description' custom field.

 A child theme model (mywistiti) is available.
 Start from it to create your own Wistiti.